bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 .. admonition:: Data Preprocessing and Density Computation

-    A direct consequence of Equation 5-7 is that *any* pre-processing transformations done to the training data needs to be accounted for in the Jacobian determinant.
+    A direct consequence of Equation 5-7 is that *any* preprocessing transformations done to the training data needs to be accounted for in the Jacobian determinant.
 As is standard in neural networks, the input data is often pre-processed to a range usually in some interval near :math:`[-1, 1]` (e.g. shifting and scaling normalization).
     If you don't account for this in the loss function, you are not actually generating a probability and the typical comparisons you see in papers (e.g. bits/pixel) are not valid.
-For a given pre-processing function :math:`x_{pre} = h(x)`, we can update Equation 6 as such:
+For a given preprocessing function :math:`x_{pre} = h(x)`, we can update Equation 6 as such:

     .. math::